-The BGS operate an observatory site at Virkisjökull in south-east Iceland, studying the evolution of the glacier and the surrounding landscape and their responses to regional climate.
+Between 2009 and 2018, we operated an observatory site at Virkisjökull in south-east Iceland, studying the evolution of the glacier (Icelandic: jökull) and the surrounding landscape and their responses to regional climate.

-Sensors at the site are constantly collecting climate and seismic data.
-Repeated high resolution surveys study how both the glacier and land surface, and the deposits beneath, change over time.
+Sensors at the site operated continuously, collecting climate, hydrological, GPS and seismic data.
+Repeated high-resolution surveys showed how the glacier, its drainage and meltwater, the land surface and the deposits beneath are changing over time.

 Virkisjökull is retreating rapidly, like most glaciers in Iceland.
-Since 1996, the glacier margin has retreated nearly 500 m, and it appears that this rate has accelerated over the last five years.
+Since 1996, the glacier margin has retreated over 1000 m and it appears that this rate has accelerated over the last ten years.

 Why is this important?